In this Article

 - Who is a Premature Baby?

-- How to Calculate the Age of Premature Baby
+- How to Calculate the Age of a Premature Baby

 - Premature Baby Weight Chart